baichen-du/baichen-du.github.io/index.md

 ## For Fun

 <div style="text-align: justify">
 Happy Lunar New Year 2026, the Year of Horse!
-Click on the floating Lai See at the bottom right to show the special Fai Chun.
+Click on the floating Lai See at the bottom right to show and switch the special Fai Chun.
 </div>
 <br>
 <p></p>